TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 1. Read about the [secrets of act(...) api](https://github.com/mrdulin/react-act-examples/blob/master/sync.md).
 Especially pay attention to the last bit about testing asynchronous code.
 You won't be using it everyday, but it's nice to be familiar.

-2. Read [this](https://medium.com/@taylormclean15/jest-testing-mocking-child-components-to-make-your-unit-tests-more-concise-18691ef6a0c2).
+2. Read this article about [mocking child components](https://medium.com/@taylormclean15/jest-testing-mocking-child-components-to-make-your-unit-tests-more-concise-18691ef6a0c2).
 It extensively covers the "how" of mocking child components.
 (You might need to sign up to read)

 3. We'll practice what we've learned with a simple exercise; a comment liker application.
     1. It's task is simple.
 Fetch dummy comments from [jsonplaceholder](https://jsonplaceholder.typicode.com/).
 Add a like and a dislike button to each comment.
 Display a counter for likes/dislikes.
 Once a button is clicked, increment the desired count and delete the comment (optional).